Design training scenarios

-The private course site includes self-paced activities that help you practice on a fictional project before you apply what you’ve learned to your own project.
-Your learning materials will include branching scenarios that will help you practice tricky conversations with your client, video walkthroughs of some design steps, and examples of activities to inspire you.
+Self-paced practice: The course site includes activities that help you practice on a fictional project before you apply what you've learned to your own project.
+Your materials will include branching scenarios to practice tricky client conversations, video walkthroughs of design steps, and examples of activities to inspire you.

-Discussion forum: Participants and graduates will have access to a private LinkedIn group for in-depth discussion about all aspects of scenario design.
+Discussion forum: Participants and graduates have access to a private LinkedIn group to discuss all aspects of scenario design.

 You'll have homework!